 Then you follow through and put supportive routines into place to help keep you on track.
 This includes tasks like daily writing, meditation, exercise, prayer, adequate sleep, and good food for your body.

 It’s part of the human condition that unexpected stuff pops up.
 We have a flat tire or get an unexpected visitor.
 A perfectly planned day goes sideways due to a client emergency.
 Our goal for the week may be to finally clean that closet but when we’re presented with the opportunity for a last minute trip trumps that.
 We have to be willing to bend and be flexible.
+And we also have to recognize that some of our goals are unmet by the time we had hoped to achieve them.

 Now, kitten, before you begin to ponder ways to get out of doing the work and blame them on flexibility and serendipity, let’s be frank: there’s a difference in serendipity and outright distraction.
 I’m not the first woman whose head has been turned by a pretty bauble or a luscious pair of shoes.